 Wix.com is a cloud-based online website builder that lets you create beautiful, professional and functional websites without needing to know a line of code.

 The companies growth has been remarkable.
-From its small beginnings in 2006 Wix passed 1 million users in 2009 and in 2014 passed 50 million users.
+From its small beginnings in 2006 Wix passed 1 million users in 2009 and 2014 passed 50 million users.
 That is phenomenal growth by anyone's standards, and with new technology, in the pipeline, there is no reason to suspect that growth is going to stall anytime soon.

-I put Wix Website Builder through its paces to see exactly what it can create and how good it is.
+I put Wix Website Builder through its paces to see what it can create and how good it is.

 Why Is Wix.com So Popular?